yanxuceo/SFND_Radar_Target_Detection/README.md

 ## Selection of Training, Guard cells and offset
+The selection or choice of training cells depends on the environment.
+I assume a scenario of less dense traffic area where training cells are used from my choice of values as closely spaced target can less impact the noise estimate.
+The choice of the guard cells was to avoid the target cells from leaking to the training cells.
+This value was decided based on the leakage of the target signal.
+The offset value was based on the target surrounding to allow valid target to be detected and the same time suppresses the clutter noise.

 * the number of Training Cells in range dimension Tr = 10
 * the number of Training Cells in doppler dimension Td = 8